 If exercise alone resulted in weight loss, it would be obvious by now as an effective method.
 Everyone would partake in the activity easily and with pleasure.
 Rather than acknowledge that it doesn’t work, we instead enter into fuzzy logic and psychological traps that have their roots in organized religions- guilt, shame, remorse… Could it really be that we are all supposed to exercise for an hour every single day to keep ahead of weight gain and if we stop we will be overtaken by the inevitable fat monster?
 That sounds like a nightmare.
 Our bodies know how to maintain our perfect weight (whatever our activity levels are) if we stop eating the hight quantities of sugar that were unnaturally introduced into our modern day diets by commercial food producers out to make money.
 The situation is simple.
 Sugar has been put into everything because its addictive qualities taste good and make lots of money.
 Products with sugar sell.
 But you don’t have to buy them.

-Remove sugar and you will lose weight weather you exercise or not.
-Normal daily life activities require energy which will be taken from deep storage rather than quick fix sugars each day.
+Remove sugar and you will lose weight whether you exercise or not.
+Normal daily life activities require energy which will be taken from deep storage rather than quick-fix sugars each day.
 If you feed that increased appetite you’ve created by exercising with sugar and starch products like bread you will defeat all the effects of your hard earned exercise.
 If you cut out sugar and keep up an exercise practice, you will lose weight faster.

 So how do you stop eating sugar?